N2WQ/clubleaderboard/replit.md

 **Season**: 2025 (current year is automatically used)

 ## Recent Changes
+- **2025-10-10**: Individual score calculation fix (COMPLETE)
+  - Fixed individual score to divide by total operators (ALL operators) instead of effective operators (YCCC-eligible only)
+  - Added totalOperators field to submissions table (count from Cabrillo OPERATORS field)
+  - Updated scoring engine to use totalOperators for individual score calculation
+  - Fixed unique constraint on baselines table using proper Drizzle syntax
+  - Example: 5 total ops, 2 YCCC → individual score = claimedScore/5 (not /2)

 - **2025-10-09**: UI refinements and dense ranking (COMPLETE)
   - Fixed ranking to use dense ranking (1,1,1,2) instead of competition ranking (1,1,1,4)
   - Removed large hero text box above stats cards for cleaner layout